How did you make decisions about your safety protocols?

-Will the steam room and/or sauna be open?
+Is the steam room and/or sauna open?

 Steam Rooms and Saunas will not be in use at this time due to requirements for social distancing, cleaning and disinfecting.

-Will massage services be available?
+Are massage services available?

 At this time, massage services will not be offered due to social distancing requirements.